John Whitmire elected Houston's next mayor

 By comparison, 18% of voters polled said the economy is the most important issue facing the next mayor.
 Fourteen percent pointed to the cost of housing, while 10% said the city's finances were their chief concern.

-While Houston's mayoral election was officially nonpartisan, Whitmire will enter the mayor's office with half a century's experience in public service as an elected Democrat.
-He was first elected to the Texas House of Representatives in 1972 and won election to the Texas Senate in 1982.
+Whitmire was first elected to the Texas House of Representatives in 1972 and won election to the Texas Senate in 1982.
 He was first appointed chair of the Senate Criminal Justice Committee in 1993 and continued to hold the post long after Republicans took over the chamber.
 He is currently its longest-serving member, with the unofficial title of "Dean of the Senate."

 Whitmire is the former brother-in-law of Kathy Whitmire, who served as Houston's mayor from 1982 to 1991.